-Procedure 8.8.
 Adding a Centroid Coordinates Column to the layer

-- 1. Select the target layer in the layer stack - You can add columns for the coordinates of the centroids of the selected polygon layers.
-Adding Centroid columns works only with Polygons.
+You can add columns for the coordinates of the centroids of the selected polygon layers (and only polygon layers).
 The centroid is the center of gravity of the polygon.
 If you have a unit square, the centroid will be at .5,.5.
 If that unit square has a hole that is off center, then it won't be.
 Note also that in the case of complex polygons or polygons with concavities, the centroid may be outside of the polygon.
 However, it is always within the extent of the complex polygon.
 This adds cenX and cenY columns to the selected layer.